New England Patriots win Super Bowl LIII for 6th title

 It started with a completed pass to tight end Rob Gronkowski for 18 yards.
 The crowd, which was majority Patriots fans, started chanting, "Brady!
 Brady!"

-The drive was five plays, 69 yards, and it took 2 minutes, 49 seconds, in which Brady went 4-for-4 for 67 yards.
+The drive was five plays, 69 yards, and it took two minutes, 49 seconds, in which Brady went 4-for-4 for 67 yards.

 Los Angeles tried to respond with a lengthy drive of its own, but quarterback Jared Goff was intercepted by Stephon Gilmore at the New England 4-yard line.